23 Ways to Use Bone Broth Protein

 8. Rolled into energy bites.
 Energy bites, protein balls—whatever you want to call them—are a fabulous way to pack a good amount of nutrients into a small bite-sized snack.
 For any recipe requiring protein powder, simply swap with the bone broth protein powder equally.
 Energy bite recipes tend to be pretty easy to experiment with, so if you find you’ve added too much powder and the mixture becomes too crumbly, simply add more maple syrup or coconut oil (or whatever ingredient is called for that allows the mixture to stick together), no measuring required.

 9. Added to homemade granola.
-Like many other breakfast foods, granola is high in healthy, high-fiber carbs for quick morning energy–you can amp the protein by stirring a scoop or two of Vanilla or Chocolate Shake protein powder into the oil and honey before you add the dry ingredients.
+Like many other breakfast foods, granola is high in healthy, high-fiber carbs for quick morning energy.
+You can amp up the protein by stirring a scoop or two of Vanilla or Chocolate Shake protein powder into the oil and honey before you add the dry ingredients.
 You’ll stay satisfied longer, with more stable blood sugar until lunch!

 10. Blended into an anti-inflammatory smoothie.
 Because collagen, abundant in bone broth protein, is known for its joint health support, adding it to our yummy Anti-Inflammatory Smoothie will be even more healing for those who suffer from inflammatory conditions like arthritis, asthma, and autoimmune diseases.

 11. Blended into green juice.
 While I absolutely love green juice for delivering a huge hit of nutrients, it definitely doesn’t hurt to boost its nutritional properties a little more!
-Because green juice tends to be a bit tart (that is, if you’re making it without adding a ton of sugar-filled fruit juice), blending it with Natural bone broth protein will be best.
+Green juice tends to be a bit tart (that is, if you’re making it without adding a ton of sugar-filled fruit juice), so blending it with Natural bone broth protein will be best.

 13. In a sauce.
 Our Natural bone broth protein is an easy addition to virtually any sauce (bechamel, alfredo or other white sauce, marinara, pesto, even barbecue!), but for some out-of-the-box ideas, you can also add a teaspoon of Chocolate Shake to a homemade mole sauce, or Vanilla Shake to a berry-based dessert sauce.
 Chocolate can be surprisingly delicious in savory dishes, but make sure to start small when substituting to get the right flavor; you can always add, but you can’t subtract.